mcandre/qc/README.md

-# qc - A C port of the QuickCheck unit test framework
+# qc - a C port of the QuickCheck unit test framework

 # EXAMPLE